wcmoody/wcmoody.github.io/index.md

 ### Greetings!

 This is the professional site of W. Clay Moody, Ph.D.
+I have few different titles including: Senior Technology Engineer with [Counter Hack](https://www.counterhack.com) and Hacker In Residence at the [Georgia Cyber Center](https://www.gacybercenter.org).
+I also am an Adjunct Professor at [USC Aiken](https://www.usca.edu).
+I am a veteran, as I am a retired Army officer.

-I have few different titles including: Research Scientist at Army Cyber Institute, Director of the Advanced Education Program for Cyber Engineers at the Army Cyber School, Talent Bounty Hunter at Defense Digital Service Rebel Outpost Tatooine.
-Lieutenant Colonel - Cyberware Branch.
-Husband, Father, Hacker
+I formerly was a Senior Research Scientist at the [Army Cyber Institute](https://cyber.army.mil), Director of the Advanced Education Program for Cyber Engineers at the Army Cyber School, Talent Bounty Hunter at [Defense Digital Service](https://www.dds.mil) Rebel Outpost Tatooine.

 {: .center}